k01e-01/textadventure/README.md

 4. Reduce the spacing to 0.56 and 0.5.
 5. Run main.py, and press a key to continue.

+Use the arrow keys to move.
+Use the Z key to interact or run.
+Use the X key to cancel.
+Use the C key to alt interact.

 -----

 In it's current state, this project is very much unfinished.
 I plan to return to it some day to finish it off, and potentially create a new terminal game engine from scratch, similar to Unity, Source, or Unreal.
 However, if you want to, you may fork this project to work on it yourself.